radioactively/anon-git/README.md

-  --no-confirm                    Do not prompt for confirmation --no-backup                     Do not create backup branch --entire-history                Rewrite entire history and not a single commit
+  --no-confirm                    Do not prompt for confirmation --no-backup                     Do not create backup branch --entire-history                Rewrite entire history and not a single commit --current-branch                Overwrite current branch and not a copy of it --dry-run                       Show history changes without rewriting them
 ```

 **Priority order** (highest to lowest):